bhavya444/round-robin/README.md

-# round-robin Scheduling in C
+# Round-Robin and SRTF Scheduling Program in C